matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * You can’t skip within them without downloading the whole thing (if they’re streamable content, such as an .opus file)
 * For instance, you can’t do realtime broadcast of voice messages via Matrix, or skip within them (other than splitting them into a series of separate file transfers).
+* You also can't resume uploads if they're interrupted.
 * Another example is sharing document snapshots for real-time collaboration.
 If a user uploads 100MB of glTF in Third Room to edit a scene, you want all participants to be able to receive the data and stream-decode it with minimal latency.